wyf-ACCEPT/BackToReality/README.md

 # Back To Reality: Weakly-supervised 3D Object Detection with Shape-guided Label Enhancement

-## Announcement 🔥

-We have not tested the code yet.
-We will finish this project by April!!!

 ## Introduction

 This repo contains PyTorch implementation for paper [Back To Reality: Weakly-supervised 3D Object Detection with Shape-guided Label Enhancement](http://arxiv.org/abs/2203.05238) (CVPR2022)